“Procrastination is like a credit card: it’s a lot of fun until you get the bill.”

 - Make multiple, substantial withdrawals in a short period.

 - Have not traveled in a while.

 Fortunately, you can usually get the bank to unfreeze your account easily by phoning them.
 (Most cards have an overseas telephone number on the card itself).
-Keep in mind that, while many banks have 24-hour telephone lines, they may deal with problems like this during work hours in your home country.
+Remember that, while many banks have 24-hour telephone lines, they may deal with problems like this only during work hours in your home country.

 It would be best to let the bank or credit card companies know your travel plans in advance to avoid these problems.
 (Note: Since I travel so much, my banks and credit card companies have told me that I no longer need to advise them of my travel plans.
 I have found, however, that I need to notify them if I will be making large withdrawals anywhere overseas except Merida, where I now live).

 You can usually advise the bank via their website rather than phoning them.
 Unfortunately, even if you notify the bank, you may find that they will cut you off sometimes.